getgrav/grav-learn/pages/06.advanced/07.grav-development/docs.md

 These skeletons are a base on which you can grow your site, quickly and efficiently.
 You aren't locked in to a specific set of features.
 It is every bit as flexible as any other Grav install.

+#### Skeleton Requirements

+A proper Grav plugin requires certain files in order to function properly, be listed in the Grav repository, and be visible in the Grav admin plugin.
+Please ensure your plugin contains all these files:

+* **.dependencies** - A file to define theme and plugin dependencies for this skeleton
+* **blueprints.yaml** - skeleton definition file and form definition file
+* **CHANGELOG.md** - a changelog file that should be in the proper Grav format for consistent rendering
+* **README.md** - required file to explain and preview the plugin
+* **LICENSE** - license file, probably MIT if in line with Grav core
+* **screenshot.jpg** - a 1:1 aspect ratio preview of the theme.
+Should be at least 800px x 800px

 ## Grav Themes

 Because of the tight coupling with Grav pages and themes, a **Grav Theme** is an integral and very important part of a Grav site.
 By this we mean that each Grav page references a template in the theme, so your theme needs to provide the appropriate **twig templates** that your pages are using.

 The Twig templating engine is a very powerful system, and because there really are no restrictions by Grav itself, you are free to create any kind of design you wish.
 This is one of the great things that sets Grav apart from a traditional CMS that has a loose coupling between content and design.

+#### Theme Requirements

+A proper Grav theme requires certain files in order to function properly, be listed in the Grav repository, and be visible in the Grav admin plugin.
+Please ensure your theme contains all these files:

+* **yourtheme.php** - theme PHP file that should be named the same as the folder
+* **yourtheme.yaml** - theme configuration file that contains any options and stream inheritance information
+* **blueprints.yaml** - theme definition file and form definition file
+* **CHANGELOG.md** - a changelog file that should be in the proper Grav format for consistent rendering
+* **README.md** - required file to explain and preview the theme
+* **LICENSE** - license file, probably MIT if in line with Grav core
+* **screenshot.jpg** - a 1:1 aspect ratio preview of the theme.
+Should be at least 800px x 800px
+* **thumbnail.jpg** - a smaller thumbnail image used by the admin plug.
+1:1 aspect ratio and should be at 300px x 300px
+* **languages.yaml** (optional) - a language definition file

 ## Demo Content